 Auctria can be used to run a number of different styles of auctions and events.
-You can mix and match different styles as well, creating a varied fundraising approach.
+You can mix and match different styles creating a varied fundraising approach.
 This page gives a brief overview of the terms we use so you can see which type of event best fits your goals.

-You can print a live reporting sheet to help you capture the winning live bids on paper before entering them in the system.
+You can print a Live Reporting Sheet to help you capture the winning live bids on paper before entering them in the system.